TREGS4/Tek/README.md

 # Tek by TREG

-Tek is a project ....
+Tek is a student project.

+A blockchain based on a peer-to-peer network.

 ## Try it

 A permanent demo website is available on [here](https://tek.ollopa.fr/).

+****BE CARFOUL****: **The demo web site source code and the database password is accessible by everybody.
+And the passwords are not secured, so put not real passwords**

 You can **create an account** and you will **receive a generous donation** from us !
 You can play with the website and send transactions requests to the blockchain.

 For budget concerns, the blockchain networks is composed of few nodes, but nothing prevents you to join the network for fun.
-You can do this by following the [installation section]()
+You can do this by following the [installation section](#Installation)

-Of course all trasnactions inside the website has no real value and you cannot buy anything with it.
+Of course all transactions inside the website has no real value and you cannot buy anything with it.

 ## Installation